bbauska/W3Cx-3of5/README.md

 Resizing a canvas can be tricky if we don\'t know a few rules that might not be easily guessed:
 <ul>
 <li>Changing the width or height property of a canvas in JavaScript erases its content and resets its context,</li>
-<li>Using percentages (%) in the CSS width and height properties of a canvas *does not change its number of pixels/resolution*[.]
+<li>Using percentages (%) in the CSS width and height properties of a canvas <i>does not change its number of pixels/resolution</i>[.]
 Instead, it scales the existing pixels without erasing the content, giving a blurry effect when a canvas becomes larger, for example.</li>
 </ul>

 Before looking at how best to handle canvas resizing, let\'s see some examples below: